Streaming Setup Under Rs 25000 India 2026: PC and Console

 Basic OBS Settings for Indian Internet

-Most Indian home connections do not have 20Mbps upload speed.
+Most Indian home connections don’t have 20Mbps upload speed.
 Use these settings to avoid dropped frames:

 • Encoder: x264 (CPU) or NVENC if you have an Nvidia GPU